Guide to Mattress Certifications

-If a mattress is certified by a third party to be organic and free of harmful chemicals, you can have confidence that your purchase is good for you and the planet.
-Your sheets and pillowcases may also carry third-party certifications letting you know the materials are organic and free of irritants.
+If a mattress is certified by a third party to be free of harmful chemicals, you can have confidence that your purchase is good for you and the planet.
+Your sheets and pillowcases may also carry third-party certifications letting you know the materials are free of irritants.

 Here are the most important third-party certifications to look for when you're shopping for a new mattress or bedding.